 Doris Day had a leg up on the competition in the 1950s.
 She held her own against Patti Page, Kay Starr, Teresa Brewer, Rosemary Clooney and the other top divas of the day.
-But Doris had another set of showbiz stars to duke it out with: Susan Hayward, Marilyn Monroe, Grace Kelly, Kim Novak and Elizabeth Taylor, to name a few.
+But Doris had another set of showbiz stars to duke it out with: Susan Hayward, Marilyn Monroe, Grace Kelly, Kim Novak and Elizabeth Taylor, to name but a few of the era's most popular actresses.
 Doris gave them all a run before her stock soared in the first half of the '60s, when she left the next group of screen sirens in her dust, including Debbie Reynolds, Sandra Dee, Shirley MacLaine, Julie Andrews and the persistent Liz Taylor, her closest competitor for the distinction of top box office star in America.
 Bottom line: Doris was/is a superstar...but then you knew that as soon as you read the first two words in this paragraph!

 While growing up in Cincinnati, Doris Kappelhoff took to dance, but an accident in 1937 (she was a passenger in a car when it collided with a train) derailed that ambition.
 Just 13 years old, it took over a year to recuperate, but damage to her legs made attempts at anything fleet-of-foot unlikely.
 Whiling away the many hours in bed during that long year, she took to singing along with the songs on the radio, singling out Ella Fitzgerald as her favorite.
 Before long she could keep up with the First Lady of Song on some of the trickiest of spontaneous scats.
 Later, her mother hired a voice teacher, Grace Raine, to help shape Doris's natural ability.